Haribkhan0625/Calculator/README.md

 # Calculator
-A basic calculator with tkinter
+A basic Scientific Calculator with tkinter